PCAT or MCAT

-A. Yes, the PCAT (Pharmacy College Admissions Test) is required for admission into the PharmD Program.
-The MCAT, GRE, or any other admissions tests are not accepted.
+Q. What standardized test is required for admission?
+The PCAT (Pharmacy College Admissions Test) or MCAT (Medical College Admission Test®) is required for admission into the PharmD Program.
+The GRE or any other admissions tests are not accepted.

-A. All applicants are encouraged to have a PCAT composite scores of 40% or greater when applying.
-Applicants must complete the PCAT by January prior to Fall matriculation.
+A. All applicants are strongly encouraged to have a PCAT composite scores of 40% or greater when applying.
+Please contact us at firstname.lastname@example.org for information about MCAT scoring.

-A. The PCAT should be taken no later than the January examination dates prior to the year you are seeking admission.
-For example, if you are seeking admission for fall 2018, you must take the PCAT examination no later than the January 2018 test dates.
-Test taken later than January 2018 will not be considered for the 2018 application cycle.
+A. The PCAT or MCAT should be taken no later than the April examination dates prior to the year you are seeking admission.
+For example, if you are seeking admission for fall 2020, you must take the PCAT examination no later than the April 2020 test dates.

-Q. Will you review my application without my PCAT score?
+Q. Will you review my application without my PCAT or MCAT score?

 A. No, only complete applications will be reviewed.
-Preliminary scores can be used if submitted within 24 hours of testing.
-Official scores must be submitted to PharmCAS.
+Preliminary PCAT scores can be used if submitted within 24 hours of testing.
+Official PCAT scores must be submitted to PharmCAS using code 104.

 Q. I took my PCAT several years ago, will you accept these scores?